Susan Kolb: Breast implant controversy

 In 1996, Kolb wrote "Doctor, Are You Listening?", an article outlining the symptoms of silicone implant disease.
 The article was published on various Internet sites, and her practice became known to women seeking treatment for silicone-related conditions.
 Many women complained that their health concerns were often dismissed or denied by the other doctors.
 In 2010, she documented her treatment of women with breast implant disease in her book The Naked Truth about Implants: From Harm to Healing.
 The book includes a detailed history of the implant controversy and a review of the major research into complications of breast implants.
 Dr. Douglas Shanklin, Emeritus Professor of Pathology, Laboratory Medicine, and Obstetrics and Gynecology, who along with Dr. David L. Smalley, published most of the pertinent research in silicone biochemistry, wrote the foreword.
 The book outlines Kolb's treatment protocols and includes stories contributed by seven of her patients, as well as her own.

 Kolb has been interviewed about her experience treating breast implant problems including chemical and biotoxicity on the Today Show with Katie Couric, Holistic Health Show with Dr. Carl Helvie, and Inside Cosmetic Surgery Today with Barry Lycka.
 She has been interviewed for articles about breast implants in Glamour Magazine, People Magazine, and in Vanity Insanity, a Canadian television documentary She also appears as a medical expert on three episodes of Animal Planet's Monsters Inside Me; in all three of her appearances, she treats a woman whose breast implants are contaminated with aspergillus fungi.

 Integrative medicine

 She has lectured and published articles on other topics, including 21st century medicine, spiritual medicine, environmental toxicity and the benefits of integrating science and spirituality in the practice of medical healing.
 Kolb is also an author of an anthology and a chapter on energy management.
 Kolb has hosted the monthly Atlanta Community Group for Noetic Science since 1996.

 Weekly radio show

 Since 1998, Kolb has hosted a weekly radio show, The Temple of Health, on BBS Radio.
-Kolb introduces a variety of medical topics related to traditional and holistic medicine, spiritual growth and fulfillment, scientific breakthroughs and various medical disorders.
+Kolb introduces a variety of medical topics related to traditional and holistic medicine, scientific breakthroughs, and various medical disorders.
 Her guests have included Dr. Bernie Siegel, Greg Braden, Dr. Andrew Weil and Dr. Amit Goswami.